InfinityAlgo-Academy/LightHouse/docs/architecture.md

 * **Driver** - Interfaces with [Chrome Debugging Protocol](https://developer.chrome.com/devtools/docs/debugger-protocol)  ([API viewer](https://chromedevtools.github.io/debugger-protocol-viewer/))
 * **Gatherers** - Uses Driver to collect information about the page.
 Minimal post-processing.
   * **Artifacts** - output of a gatherer
 * **Audit** - Tests for a single feature/optimization/metric.
-Using the Artifacts as input, an audit evaluates a test and  resolves to a score which may be pass/fail/numeric.
-Formatting note: The meta description may contain markdown links and meta title may contain markdown code.
+Using the Artifacts as input, an audit evaluates a test and resolves to a numeric score.
+See [Understanding Results](./understanding-results.md) for details of the results object.
   * **Computed Artifacts** - Generated on-demand from artifacts, these add additional meaning, and are often shared amongst multiple audits.

 ### Audit/Report terminology
 * **Category** - Roll-up collection of audits and audit groups into a user-facing section of the report (eg. `Best Practices`).
 Applies weighting and overall scoring to the section.
 Examples: PWA, Accessibility, Best Practices.
 * **Audit description** - Short user-visible title for the successful audit. eg. “All image elements have `[alt]` attributes.”